Published: Aug 27, 2021Time to read: 8mins Category: Compensation

 The trend toward compensation transparency has continued to grow.
 Ultimately, your employees want to understand the rationale behind compensation decisions.
 It’s important for them to know the process that regulates their salary rates—and, to know how they compare with their peers.
 HR and business leaders recognize that pay transparency can boost employee motivation, collaboration, and performance.

-For organizations using spreadsheets—with elements of the compensation process dispersed throughout your organization and data not centrally maintained—transparency just isn’t feasible.
+If you’re using spreadsheets, full transparency just isn’t feasible.
+Especially since elements of the compensation process are dispersed throughout your organization, and the data isn’t centrally maintained.

-Companies generally compensate employees based on multiple factors, including performance, level of experience, education, tenure, and market benchmarks, among others.
+We know companies typically compensate employees based on multiple factors—including performance, level of experience, education, skills, tenure, and market benchmarks.
 Without centralizing this data, the organization faces major challenges to:

 - Empower managers with information they need to support meaningful and transparent conversations with their employees